-Sub-freezing winter days aren’t just uncomfortable…they’re downright expensive.
+Sub-freezing winter days aren’t just uncomfortable, they’re downright expensive.
 When the furnace continuously pumps hot air through your vents, you can almost feel your energy bill rising with the temperature.

 1. Cranking the Thermostat Heats Your Home Faster

-The Myth: Turning the thermostat to a much higher temperature will warm your home quicker.
+Myth: Turning the thermostat to a much higher temperature will warm your home quicker.

-The Truth: Your heating system works at a consistent rate, regardless of how high you set the thermostat.
+Truth: Your heating system works at a consistent rate, regardless of how high you set the thermostat.
 Programming the temperature beyond your desired level doesn’t speed up the warming process.
 Instead, it forces your system to run longer, potentially overheating your home and wasting energy.

 Unfortunately, there’s no way to accelerate the home heating process.
 Your only option is to set the thermostat to your desired temperature and let your system do its job.